There are hidden profits in your business. And failing to recognize them is costing you serious cash.

-GIVE AWAY A PART OF THE PROFIT FROM A SALE YOU WOULD NEVER HAVE HAD
+STEP 2 - HIDDEN PROFITS: GIVE AWAY SOME OF THE PROFIT FROM A SALE YOU'D NEVER HAVE HAD

-However, some business owners may not feel comfortable about taking cash for leads they send you and in some industries this may not even be legal.
+Some business owners don’t feel comfortable taking cash for leads they send you.
+And in some industries this may not even be legal.